 You can find some relief if you plan ahead on those long flights, especially if your cramped in coach.
 One area of particular concern is the toll it can take on your circulation.
 It isn’t unusual to discover that your ankles swell and maybe even hurt on and after a long flight.
 While the risk of developing blood clots on a flight is pretty low, it does go up with age and as travel length increases.

 A lot of athletes and seniors already know the solution.
 Ask you doctor and he’ll tell you to wear compression socks.
 These stockings help increase circulation and reduce the risk of swelling or worse, deep vein thrombosis (DVT) and clotting on long flights.

-Another item that is a travel pillow that isn’t that half donut.
-I’ve been traveling with my inflatable half-donut for a number of years and the only thing I have to recommend it is everyone else is using one too.
-My experience has been that while it provides some help at supporting my neck and head it really doesn’t provide support for keeping your head up straight and that seems to be where the strain is.
+Another useful item is a travel pillow to help reduce strain on the neck.
+I’ve been traveling with my inflatable half-donut for a number of years and the only thing I have to recommend it is it deflates flat and does help.
+One concern is it doesn’t help at keeping your head up straight and that seems to be where the strain is.

 Recently I found a straight line, bendable pillow that has a rigid center.
-It allows you to bend it so there is a higher point on one end that does seem to support your head when wrapped behind the neck.
+It allows you to bend it so there is a higher point on one end that is supposed to support your head when wrapped behind the neck.
 Available HERE.

 Masks and Nose Filters